-For me it was a gradual progress, like it is for many people.
+For me, it was a gradual progress, like it is for many people.
 I became increasingly aware of where the food I was eating was coming from.
 It just made me think, do I really want to support that?
 What would it be like to not eat this way?
 So I started exploring deeper and I’m really happy with looking at my food as an ethical choice.
 It’s simple for me.
 Do I want to support suffering or compassion?

 That said I try not to judge how anyone else eats.
 This is how I want to live my life.
-If I can help people to reconsider how they eat and bring it to their consciousness, then of course I’d be happy to do that.
+If I can help people to reconsider how they eat and bring it to their consciousness, then, of course, I’d be happy to do that.
 But not in a judgemental way.

 What kind of results have you seen in terms of physical and mental change since becoming vegan?

-Well when you cut out the meats and cheeses you lose a lot of calories.
+Well, when you cut out the meats and cheeses you lose a lot of calories.
 So for me, when I was overweight, going vegan was very helpful.
 It started off as a change for my health but my motivation changed over time.
 Having said that, I think you can be healthy in many different ways.
 I think if you eat a lot of processed meats and cheeses, you’re not going to be healthy.
 If you can cut that down to a moderate level and eat more plants, than that’s better.

 I know people who eat fish and they’re super healthy.
 So I’m not going to deny that there are multiple paths to health.
 But for me, I’ve seen some big health improvements since going vegan.

-Beyond health it’s about feeling good about being aligned with your values.
-For example, some people may not buy sweat shop based goods because they don’t want to support that.
+Beyond health, it’s about feeling good about being aligned with your values.
+For example, some people may not buy sweatshop based goods because they don’t want to support that.
 I think that’s a really good ethical choice and you feel in alignment if you do that.
-So for me veganism is another version of that.
+So for me, veganism is another version of that.
 And that makes me happy knowing that I’m making that ethical decision.

 Have any members of your family taken on your values specifically veganism or minimalism?

 We are eight people including my wife and we all have eight different lives and eight different views on things.
 When I first became vegan, my wife wasn’t.
 Over time she started cutting out animal products and she’s now vegan.
 It’s been awesome to have my partner in life to be fully aligned in a key core value.
 I think it can be difficult if the two of you have really different views on that.
-At the same time I made sure that she knew that it was my choice and I wasn’t going to judge.
+At the same time, I made sure that she knew that it was my choice and I wasn’t going to judge.

 The kids are a mix.
 Three of them are vegetarians.
 One at a time, they decided on their own that they wanted to do it.
 We didn’t push them.

-At first we used to cook different meals (including some animal products) because we had a mixed family but now we just cook vegan in the house.
+At first, we used to cook different meals (including some animal products) because we had a mixed family but now we just cook vegan in the house.
 When we’re out, we buy some vegetarian meals at restaurants.
 But when they go out with other people they can decide what they want to eat.

 Three of them stay vegetarian all the time and the other three are omnivores.

 In terms of simplicity, it’s a mix as well.
 We do a lot of family challenges and share little experiences where it feels like I’m not trying to steal all of their stuff or all of their food.
-We find the games that peak their interest and starts a conversation around what’s really important.
+We find the games that pique their interest and starts a conversation around what’s really important.